minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

 ### Generate SSH keys on Linux or macOS

-* In the terminal on your regular computer, check if keys already exist
+* In the terminal on your regular computer, first, check if the keys already exist

   ```sh
   $ ls -la ~/.ssh/*.pub